Morgend/Geometry.Net/README.md

 Many geometry libraries have been designed for specific tasks like 3D or 2D graphics, thus:
 - many of them have not some important mathematical entities and operations.
 For example, some of them have even no vector multiplication of 3D vectors :confused:
-- many of them have excess entities which are useful for the specific tasks
+- many of them have excess entities which are useful for specific tasks but useless for common tasks
 - many geometry tool have specific naming policy and some entities are not obviously named

 ## Current state